cheer4ftc/OpModeCamera/README.md

 # OpModeCamera

+**UPDATED on 9/5/16 to organize files into package for easier installation and support.**

 **UPDATED on 9/1/16 to support the 2016/17 FTC SDK code structure!**

 Basic FTC OpMode Functionality for using the front facing camera on the ZTE Speed phone for FTC.